 2.2.2.
 Scrivener: The Scrivener is responsible for record keeping, summaries of house events, and minutes of House meetings.
-The Scrivener is also responsible for the House Blackboard.
-The Scrivener may access the assigned secretary commands given to CHE officers (house roster, blackboard operation).
+The Scrivener is also responsible for the House Blackboard, drafting new documentation, drafting official letters and reviewing active documents for update.
+The Scrivener holds the position of Curator to the House Library and has the final say in any books that are submitted for addition to said library.
+The Scrivener may access the assigned secretary commands given to CHE officers (blackboard operation).

 2.2.4.
 Arbiter: The Arbiter is responsible for overseeing the membership of the House.
-The Arbiter will also oversee the House Tour and inductions and act as Acting Chairman should the need arise (see 18.104.22.168).
+The Arbiter will also oversee the House tour and inductions and act as Acting Chairman should the need arise (see 220.127.116.11).
 The Arbiter may access the assigned chairman commands given to CHE officers.

 2.2.5.
-Event Planner: The Event Planner is responsible for maintaining the House’s event calendar, organizing House Hunts, and for coordinating the logistics of events including submitting applications for influence, writing criers, and news and calendar items.
+Event Planner: The Event Planner is responsible for maintaining the House’s event calendar, organizing events, and for coordinating the logistics of events including submitting applications for influence, writing criers, and news and calendar items.
 The Event Planner may access the assigned secretary commands given to CHE officers.

 2.2.7.
 Ambassador: The Ambassador serves as the official house representative for all foreign relations and provides membership support abroad.
 The Ambassador is responsible for attending other groups’ events on a regular basis as appropriate and will work with the Event Planner to develop various events aimed at increasing the organization’s foreign presence and stature in other towns.
 The Ambassador may access the assigned chairman commands given to CHE officers.

 2.2.8.
-House Sage: The House Sage acts as a consult and authority for House members seeking to further their expertise.
+House Sage: The House Sage acts as a consultant and authority for House members seeking to further their expertise.
 The Sage should be familiar with all magical spells, a pure caster, and should consult with those members who might have special expertise in order to better assist those seeking that knowledge.
-The House Sage is also responsible for coordinating the monthly Magic Item Exchange.
+The House Sage is also responsible for coordinating the monthly Magic Mixer.
 The House Sage does not have access to any special commands not given to all CHE officers.

 2.2.9.
 Historian: The Historian is responsible for creating and maintaining historical records and archives on influential members, officers, events and any items belonging to the House.
 The Historian will collect all applicable logs and important documents and maintain them on the House’s website.
+The Historian is responsible for selecting historical reference material to be added to the House Library, and will act as its Curator in the absence of the Scrivener.
 The Historian does not have access to any special commands not given to all CHE officers.

-2.3.
-Unassigned duties: The Chairman is responsible for organizing and seeking volunteers among the officers for those duties that arise which are not specifically assigned to any officer.
+2.5.
+Unassigned Duties: The Chairman is responsible for organizing and seeking volunteers among the officers for those duties that arise which are not specifically assigned to any officer.

-2.4.
-Dereliction of Duties: All House Officers must spend a minimum of 8 hours a month resident in the Landing or all known surrounding lands.
-Since Twilight Hall is a public house, one that accepts applications from the populace, the Officers must make their presence known on at least four occasions during each month in such a manner that applicants may seek them out for questions or other business as well as the general public or other Houses who may have need of consulting.
-House Officers that comply with these provisions will be considered in good standing.
-Failure to comply with this section shall be deemed a dereliction of duties.
+2.6.
+Dereliction of Duties: All House officers must spend a minimum of 8 hours a month resident in the Landing or all known surrounding lands.
+Since Twilight Hall is a public house, one that accepts applications from the populace, the officers must make their presence known on at least four occasions during each month in such a manner that applicants may seek them out for questions or other business as well as the general public or other houses who may have need of consultation.
+House officers that comply with these provisions will be considered in good standing.
+Failure to comply with this section shall be deemed dereliction of duties.

-2.6.1.
-After three years of continuous service (in any position) an officer will be eligible for a private room to be located in either of the two neighborhood areas (i.e. inside or outside).
+2.8.1.
+After three consecutive years of service (in any position) an officer will be eligible for a private room on Twilight Hall grounds.
+This private room will be located in a site established for private rooms by current house and CHE policies.